uib/cetcarbonplanner/README.md

 #### "name"

-This asks the user for the name of the trip.
+This asks the user for the name of the trip/meeting.
 There is logic in the App which handles this question in particular ways, for instance by letting it remain empty and filling in a default name.

 #### "select"